 - Rewarding owner-occupants for sensitively reinvesting in their homes

-- Strengthening neighborhoods and housing within a community
+- Strengthening a community's neighborhoods and housing stock

-- Encouraging landmark protection through the promotion, recognition, and designation of historic structures;
+- Encouraging landmark protection through the promotion, recognition, designation and rehabilitation of historic structures

-- Residential buildings with up to six units as long as the building owner resides in one of the units
+- Residential building with up to six units as long as the building owner resides in one of the units

-- Be a registered historic building.
+- The building must be registered as historic.
 For this program, a historic building is: